 - Why does the bookmaker always win?

-Value betting is the process when a bettor can spot an outcome with higher odds than its probability to actually happen.
+Value betting is the process when a bettor can spot an outcome with higher odds than its probability of actually happening.
 These betting opportunities with a positive EV (expected value) can be found with odds comparison sites such as BetBurger or OddsJam (for US bettors).

 A value bet on sports events appears when the odds are higher than the real chance, the true probability of winning that outcome.

 Placing bets on these wrong odds is giving you an advantage, an edge over the bookmakers.
 Value betting, in the long run, is the most profitable sports betting strategy.